isomerpages/moe-evergreensec/_stories-at-evg/Our Alumni.md

 in school and beyond.
 Here are some of the notable achievements of our EVG Alumni.</p>
 <h4><strong>Year 2025:</strong></h4>
 <p>Ms Stella Tay is an alumna of Evergreen Secondary School.
-She was featured
-in the following ST <a href="https://www.straitstimes.com/singapore/father-and-son-to-lead-ndp-2025-mobile-column-to-celebrate-commitment-to-defence-across-generations" rel="noopener nofollow" target="_blank">article</a>.</p>
+<br>She was featured in the following <a href="https://www.straitstimes.com/singapore/father-and-son-to-lead-ndp-2025-mobile-column-to-celebrate-commitment-to-defence-across-generations" rel="noopener nofollow" target="_blank">ST article </a>.</p>
 <p></p>
 <p><strong>Outstanding results in GCE-A Level Examinations 2024</strong>
 </p>